Two photographs. The first shows a man in a wheelchair in an adapted boat. The second picture shows three children planting tomatoes.

 Thriving in Nature Fund: Improving lives through green spaces

-OCF is delighted to introduce this fund, aimed at enhancing lives through the power of nature.
-We believe in the transformative power of green spaces.
+We are launching a third year of Thriving in Nature grant funding, aimed at enhancing lives through the power of nature.
+We believe in the transformative power of green and blue spaces.
 Spending time in nature has numerous health benefits, from reducing stress to boosting confidence and self-esteem.

 Type of cost: Project costs, core costs and capital costs